How to Wire More than One Light Switch

 Currently the switch that is for dining light has power at bottom of switch and the white is supposed to go to light.

-My load line (white) that exits the switch for the dining light is home runned with all white wires in box.
+My load line (white) that exits the switch for the dining light is home installed with all white wires in box.

 I am making a simple mistake but can not walk myself out of the scenario.

-The pic attached shows the box pre switches, right side is kitchen light that grabs power from 1 line to its left.
+The pic attached shows the box before switches, right side is kitchen light that grabs power from 1 line to its left.
 The lines to the left are cans and spot.

 Thanks for your time.